 Twenty two works of neo-pop-art artist Murakami are exhibited in the palace of Versailles and its gardens from September 14th to December 12th 2010.
 Murakami is regarded as a founder of the ‘super flat’ style.
 That is an art movement characterized by large colorful surfaces and figures that seem inspired on characters from manga comic books.

 Prince Sixte Henri however can not appreciate the exhibition in the palace once built by one of his anscestors, king Louis XIV.
 According to AFP, the prince claims that: ‘By exhibiting at Versailles, artists benefit from an added value.
 We’re not against the modernity of art but against a way of thinking that denatures and does French culture no good’.

 AFP also reports that Arnaud Upinsky, president of the Versailles Defence Coordination, said of the show that opened September 14:

 “It’s about translating into judicial terms the debate and opposition that have been raised by exposing Murakami works,”

-Tagged Arts, Bourbon, Bourbon-Parma, Exhibition, Palace of Versailles, Prince Sixte Henri.
+Tagged Exhibition, House of Bourbon, House of Bourbon-Parma, Palace of Versailles, Prince Sixte Henri of Bourbon-Parma.